-In addition, during the COVID-19 public health emergency, FQHCs and RHCs are allowed to bill for telehealth services (as the distant site) and are paid a rate that is similar to the payment rates for comparable telehealth services billed under the fee schedule for physicians and other health professionals.
-In 2022, that rate is \$97.24.6
+In addition, during the COVID-19 public health emergency and extended through 2024, FQHCs and RHCs are allowed to bill for telehealth services (as the distant site).
+With the exception of mental health telehealth visits (which are paid standard FQHC and RHC rates), these services are paid a rate that is similar to the payment rates for comparable telehealth services billed under the fee schedule for physicians and other health professionals.
+In 2023, that rate is \$98.27.6